Jessica Lutz, MBA, RHIA, CCS • June 3, 2025

 An ischemic stroke occurs when a clot or a mass blocks a blood vessel, cutting off blood flow to a part of the brain.

-Illustration showing an ischemic stroke caused by a blood clot blocking an artery supplying blood to the brain, resulting in affected brain tissue.
+Illustration of an ischemic stroke caused by a blood clot blocking an artery supplying blood to the brain

 Hemorrhagic stroke illustration showing a ruptured cerebral artery with blood pooling in brain tissue.